Mill Reef Club

-The Mill Reef Club is a 1,500-acre members-only club that includes five miles of shoreline and three islands on the east coast of Antigua.
+The Mill Reef Club is a 1,500-acre members-only club that includes five miles of shoreline and three islands in Mill Reef on the east coast of Antigua.

 The Club was founded in 1947 by Connecticut architect Robertson 'Happy' Ward (1897–1988), with initial capital of $38,000.
 There were 45 founding members, each paying $7,500 for a plot for building a home.
 A clubhouse was constructed in 1949, and a 9-hole golf course in 1952.
 Today, there are 53 homes.
 The clubhouse and beach cottages can accommodate 100 guests.
 In 2013 the Club established the Mill Reef Yacht Club, which hosts international sailing regattas on Nonsuch Bay, Antigua.